2017 Hamas charter: Paragraphs 1–42

 The charter criticizes the agreements reached in the Oslo Accords and rejects them as incompatible with international law.
-It describes the state of Israel, created with the help of Western nations, as "entirely illegal" (bâtil in Arabic, meaning an invalid act or contract according to sharia).
+It describes the state of Israel, created with the help of Western nations, as "entirely illegal" (باطل, bâtil, meaning an invalid act or contract according to sharia).
 Israeli military analyst Shaul Bartal interpreted this section to mean that the two-state solution was envisaged as a temporary stage and the long-term goal remained the liberation of the whole of Palestine.

 The section on "Resistance and Liberation" (paragraphs 24 to 26) also refers to international law and states that this legitimizes armed resistance against an occupying power, with armed resistance seen as "the strategic choice for protecting the principles and the rights of the Palestinian people".
-At the same time, the document speaks of "diversifying the means and methods" of resistance and includes "popular and peaceful resistance."
+At the same time, the document speaks of "diversifying the means and methods" of resistance and includes "popular and peaceful resistance".

 The document adopts a conciliatory tone in the section "The Palestinian Political System" (paragraphs 27 to 34): commonalities with other Palestinian groups are emphasized, and differences are downplayed.
-The national role of the PLO and the Palestinian Authority is explicitly recognized, and the document concludes by referring in secular language to the "fundamental" role of Palestinian women in the "project of resistance, liberation and building the political system."
+The national role of the PLO and the Palestinian Authority is explicitly recognized, and the document concludes by referring in secular language to the "fundamental" role of Palestinian women in the "project of resistance, liberation and building the political system".

 In the last two sections, titled "The Arab and Islamic Ummah" (paragraphs 35 to 37) and "The Humanitarian and International Aspect" (paragraphs 38 to 42), Hamas makes clear that it has no interest in interfering in the internal affairs of other countries in the region that have seen upheaval as part of the Arab Spring uprisings.
+These paragraphs delineate the limits and modes of cooperation with countries and the wider Ummah.
+Paragraph 41 also says that Hamas "denounces" any support given for "the Zionist entity".